 - supportive and positive

-- able to gain people's trust and work with a team
+- able to gain people's trust

 - good listeners and communicators

 - able to relate to people from a range of cultures and backgrounds

 - good at planning and organising.

 The main thing you need as a physio is communication.
 Good physios can relate to people from all walks of life.